Avoid Credits That Won't Count Toward Your Degree

 Sometimes it's hard to remember why you shouldn't take excess credit hours even if they look fun or interesting.
 Professors may teach subjects related to your hobbies or curiosities—and maybe you can receive elective credit that you need to graduate—but always keep your educational goals in mind when you sign up for classes.
 You can always devote energy to your recreational passions in your free time.

 Don’t know what you want to major in yet?
-You can use our College Search tool to find out what programs are available at your colleges of interest!
+Use our College Search tool to find out what programs are available at your colleges of interest!

 Like what you’re reading?